maarten-dp/mimics/README.md

 # Pitfalls
 ## Proxy object
 Because this library is not doing black magic (or at least, not an aweful lot 😉), it's important to know that any subject that the `Deferred` object shadows, will never ***truly*** be itself after unsuspending.
-We're not manipulating the virtual memory, manipulating local and global variables or patching imported modules (mind you, I've thought about it).
+We're not manipulating the virtual memory, manipulating local and global variables or patching imported modules (mind you, I've thought about it), as that distorts readability and the ability to follow the exection flow.

 While it may look like you're interacting with the subject itself, you'll always be interacting with a proxy object that looks and feels like its subject.
 As such, some kinks might pop up in certain cases (cfr.
 BIG FAT DISCLAIMER).